How to Set up a Zendesk GitHub Integration: The Complete 2024 Guide

 Why Set Up a Zendesk GitHub Integration

 Zendesk is one of the major players in customer service, with its software used by over 100,000 customers around the world.
 Its typical users are service desk teams in mid to large-sized companies.
-These teams may also have other teams using different software, and the right integration solution is what can help them work together easily and in harmony.

 Some of Zendesk’s high-profile clients include big hitters like Airbnb, Squarespace, and Vimeo.
 Take a look at the Zendesk blog to learn more about the range of businesses that use it.